 Once installed, the following output will be displayed:

 Once the snap package is installed, launch the Postman app from software launcher or or you can simply run following command:

-Congratulation, you have learned how to install and configure Tomcat on Debian 10 Buster.
+Congratulation, you have learned how to install and configure Postman on Debian 10 Buster.
 If you have any question, please leave a comment below.